bvds/andes/docs/guides/ios_client_guide/README.md

 address you provide.
 To return to the previous screen, click the left arrow.</p></li>
 </ol>

-## Existing Login PIN Prompt
+## Return PIN Prompt

-When you have already started a Space session and exit the client, when you return, you may be prompted for the organization and/or for the PIN that was previously set:
+After you start a Space session, you can exit by pressing the Home key on your device.
+When you return to Space, you may be prompted for the organization and/or for the PIN that was previously set:

 {@img SpaceClientPINprompt.png}